 2. Hue of colours will leave you spellbound

 Fun fact: did you know that the colours depend on the ionisation of elements?
-Also, if there is no solar activity, you may not be able to see the lights!
+Also, if there is no solar activity, you may not be able to see the Northern Lights in Iceland!

 One version goes like this—the name aurora borealis comes from the ancient Roman goddess of the dawn and the Greek name for the north wind.
 Aurora was considered a goddess by the Greeks, and she would ride a chariot across the sky.